bellingcat/auto-archiver/README.md

 By default, the archiver will skip over live streaming content.
 However, with the `--streaming` flag, it will skip over non-real time content and archive livestreams.
 This is blocking, and each execution of the archiver will start downloading only a single livestreamed video.
 This is so that it can be used in combination with a non-streaming archiver, as detailed below.

+Note that the first row is skipped, as it is assumed to be a header row.
+Rows with an empty URL column, or a non-empty archive column are also skipped.

 Finally, by default only the first worksheet in a Google Sheet is checked.
 To check all use the `--all-worksheets` flag.
 These worksheets must use the same column locations.

 ## Automating